 Battery Usage of the Makita Coffee Maker

 One of the most important considerations in considering a cordless jobsite coffee maker is battery usage.
-The idea behind this appliance is that you could be on your jobsite using one of the other Makita cordless tools and then come lunch you simply slide the makita battery out of the drill, slide it into the coffee maker and viola freshly brewed coffee.
+The idea behind this appliance is that you could be on your jobsite using one of the other Makita cordless tools and then come lunch you simply slide the makita battery out of the drill, slide it into the coffee maker and viola fresh brewed coffee.

 It sounds good, but it sounds a heck of a lot less appealing if it drains batteries at a rate that could impede the use of other tools.
 So how does the battery usage of Makita coffee machines come in?